A Sure Winner for Super Bowl LI — the NFL

 “Is there $500 million spent on the Super Bowl broadly defined in Houston?
 Yes.
 But 90 percent of that money leaves the city.
 For instance, the television revenue that’s spent for the game is divided by 32.
 Each [NFL] team gets 1/32 of it.”

-Sanderson said a Marriott hotel, for example, might charge $400 a night for a room for the Super Bowl, but only $100 or $150 stays in Houston; the rest goes to Marriott’s corporate headquarters. (***PUT MARRIOTT HOTEL PICTURE HERE***)
+Sanderson said a Marriott hotel, for example, might charge $400 a night for a room for the Super Bowl, but only $100 or $150 stays in Houston; the rest goes to Marriott’s corporate headquarters.

 “So it doesn’t stay.
 The credit card may get swiped, but that’s not where the actual money is spent.”